The Meaning and Message of 1 Timothy 6:12

 Invoke God to free you from self-centeredness and to fill you with contentment.

-4. Say No to Greed for Riches
+4. Say No to Greed for Unjust Riches and Wealth

 To fight the good fight of faith, you must overcome your greed for riches.